 Many fitness programs focus exclusively on frontal plane movements (think Olympic lifting, bicep curls, squats) with slight inclusion of sagittal plane movements (lunges, single leg RDL’s).
 Your fitness program should include rotation work and movement in all three planes.
 This is so critical to your long-term flexibility, mobility, strength and agility.

-The basic movement, the 360 is a push-pull exercise, which taxes the entire body.
+For example, the 360 is a push-pull exercise, which taxes the entire body.
 The challenge of most strength training exercises is a fight against gravity but mostly happens in a single plane vertical pattern.
 Mace work incorporates twisting, pulling against centrifugal force and working through multiple planes of movement; one of the huge reasons we have fallen in love with this training tool.

 #5 – Mastering a new challenge, coordinated movement, balance and mental focus.